-Complying with this position, the government started additional studies to assess if the company is operating in accordance with Armenian law.
-In case of a negative assessment, the operation permit could be annulled.
+The government initiated inspection and commissioned additional studies to assess if the company was operating in accordance with Armenian law.

 Amulsar - another troubled project?

-Low trust in Lydian’s assurances of safety and high standards is rooted in Armenia’s checkered track-record with mining projects.
-Lydian presented the Amulsar mine as an exemplary project, using the involvement of the EBRD and the IFC (until the IFC pulled out in 2017) as a stamp of approval from reputable international institutions.
+Low trust in Amulsar promoter’s assurances of safety and high standards is rooted in Armenia’s checkered track-record with mining projects.
+The EBRD presented the Amulsar mine as an exemplary project, giving it a stamp of approval and an equity injection.

 Disrupted local livelihoods

-Residents of a resort town Jermuk and the surrounding communities have long contested that the mine posed a threat to their environment and economic livelihoods, as Lydian’s plans to use cyanide to leach gold concentrate from the ore.
+Residents of a resort town Jermuk and the surrounding communities have long contested that the mining and cyanide leaching posed a threat to their environment and economic livelihoods.
 To the spa-town famous for its healing waters, a toxic gold mining production at its doorstep is an unwelcome neighbour.
-The gold mine has already caused dust pollution, and its cyanide leaching technology poses a serious threat to tourism in Armenia’s ‘little Switzerland’ and could be detrimental to Armenia’s water resources, such as Arpa river and lake Sevan.
+The gold mine has already caused water and dust pollution, and its cyanide leaching technology poses a serious threat to tourism in Armenia’s ‘little Switzerland’ and could be detrimental to Armenia’s water resources, such as Arpa river and lake Sevan.

 Suppression of civil society